 Using a Custom Domain for the ticketing elements of your website allows customers to browse and buy tickets (as well as everything else you sell) across a consistent domain.
-This approach is favoured by modern web browsers, and gives your customers the smoothest possible experience on your website.
+Given the behavior of modern web browsers, setting up a custom domain is an essential piece of the puzzle to allow customers to complete purchases on your website.

-The online experience you provide for your customers is critical to your success; while using a Custom Domain isn’t essential, it’s worth investigating whether this is something your customers would benefit from.
+The online experience you provide for your customers is critical to your success; while using a Custom Domain technically isn’t essential, with the newer default settings of most Apple devices (and some others) parts of the purchase path will be inaccessible and customers will be unable to complete purchases.

 The default domain